appt-org/appt-ios/README.md

 ## Author

-Jan Jaap de Groot, janjaap@appt.nl
+Stichting Appt <info@appt.org>

 ## License

 The source code is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE file](./LICENSE) for more information.